khansamad99/System-Design-Questions-for-Interview/Design Insta/Twitter/design.md

 ## High-Level System Design for Scaling:
-- Implement load balancers with standby to distribute load and avoid single points of failure.
+- Add load balancers with standby to distribute load and avoid single points of failure.
 - Use caching for frequently accessed data, such as user feeds.
 - Have multiple service instances for high availability.
 - Multiple database replicas for data redundancy.